aalvrz/ZenPacks.itri.IpmiMonitor/README.md

 ## Configuration

-A valid BMC IP address must be added to the devices that wished to be monitored.
+Devices located in the `/Server/BMC` device class will automatically start collecting BMC power status.
+For devices that are not in the `/Server/BMC` device class, a valid BMC IP address must be configured.

 Additionally, valid ipmitool username and password credentials must be configured as well.
 All these configurations are handled through the following
 zProperties: